Troubleshooting

 Section titled “Linked views show all items instead of filtered subset”Enhanced Metadata is not enabled or the session token has expired.

-- Open N2O Settings > Enhanced Metadata.
+- Open N2O Settings > Notionify > Enhanced metadata.

 - Toggle Enable Enhanced Metadata on.